 Dr Suporn is unable to undertake SRS on patients aged less than 18 years.

-Dr Suporn no longer accepts patients aged 65 and over for SRS or substantial FFS operations.
-To amplify the meaning of “substantial”, please contact the Clinic to discuss specific circumstances.
+Dr Suporn no longer accepts patients aged 60 and over for SRS operation.

 Pre-Operative Medical Requirements and Surgical Considerations